Exclusive: Chicago’s new brand identity could save the city $10 million a year

 Under the previous mayor, Rahm Emanuel, as Kunesh began early research on the city’s visual history without anyone’s explicit permission, he knew that elements such as the city crest, with esoteric symbology including a Native American figure and baby in a seashell, would need to be cleaned up to live on in any design system.
 But the flag’s elements of blue bars and red stripes seemed naturally unifying, and so it would make a strong visual basis for the city’s brand look.
 “The flag is constantly being remixed by people all the time anyway,” he says.

 When Mayor Lori Lightfoot took office last year, Kunesh’s department got the formal green light to push the project forward.
-He tells me he was happy to see the mayor’s philosophy that “equity and inclusion” would be the basis for the city’s future, because that lined up well with their thoughts on Big Shoulders.
+He tells me he was happy to see the mayor’s philosophy that “equity and inclusion” would be the basis for the city’s future, because that lined up well with their thoughts on the Chicago Design System.

 The typeface is designed to be legible, with clear strokes for people with visual impairment.
 The colors of blue, black, and red offer high contrast that’s accessible, too.
 But the biggest inclusive strategy is that people can literally download the city’s visual assets to make their organization part of the city’s own logo—an approach somewhat reminiscent of the Hillary 2016 logo, an H that could adopt an unlimited array of causes.
 It just takes a blue box, a red star, and whatever your logo is—from a rainbow flag promoting local pride to a Puerto Rican flag promoting local heritage.
 Official organizations within the city, such as the Department of Transportation, use an almost identical visual scheme.
 The only difference we see in the brand materials is that official logos run horizontally, and fan mashups run vertically—though obviously there’s nothing stopping the public from remixing the Chicago brand however it likes.